zoebarrington/wdi-project-two/README.md

 ## Wins and Blockers

+## Bugs/Moving Forward
+* Page features overlap nav bar when scrolling down
+* Any logged in user can edit/delete posts

 ## Future Features

 My initial idea was to build a cycling site where the index page would link to many different cycle touring blogs.
 However, given the time frame I needed to be realistic, and decided to start with just one blog, and add more if I had time.